VisionSystemsInc/open-sentinel-map/README.md

 ```
 The untarred folders of sentinel imagery will have the format
 ```
-YEAR/
 MGRS_TILE/
-        {ID}.npz
+    SPATIAL_CELL/
+        {ID}_{YEAR}.npz
 ```
 where each .npz file is a compressed numpy file containing the 32-bit float Bottom-of-Atmosphere imagery data.
-The bands are grouped by resolution, and accessible using the key gsd_{RESOLUTION} (i.e. gsd_10, gsd_20, gsd_60).
+The bands are grouped by resolution, and accessible using the key gsd_{RESOLUTION} (i.e. "gsd_10", "gsd_20", "gsd_60").

 ### Download Instructions